OvermindDL1/protocol_ex/README.md

 Full body functions supply the fallback, if an implementation does not supply an implementation of it then it will fall back to the fallback implementation.

+Inside a `defprotocolEx/2` you are able to use `deftest` to run some tests at compile time to make certain that the implementations follow necessary rules.

 #### Example

 ```elixir